ArtemSkit/CSCI4349_Week7/README.md

 ## Notes

-Describe any challenges encountered while doing the work
+It was hard to find any exploits that actually work

 ## License